-- 72. In applying the law to the case he was considering, Hill J explained that it was necessary to identify whether the partners received a refund of capital, or whether they received amounts in excess of their capital.
-Hill J considered capital to be the aggregate amounts contributed by the partners for the purpose of commencing or carrying on the partnership business (p 4,389).
+- 81. In applying the law to the case he was considering, Hill J in Roberts and Smith explained that it was necessary to identify whether the partners received a refund of capital, or whether they received amounts in excess of their capital.
+Hill J considered capital to be the aggregate amounts contributed by the partners for the purpose of commencing or carrying on the partnership business (at p 4,389).
 The partnership accounts he was considering did not separate out the contributed capital from other items.
-He thought that it was possible that the amount of capital represented in the partnership accounts included (p 4,390):
+He thought that it was possible that the amount of capital represented in the partnership accounts included (at p 4,390):

 - contributed capital;

 - internally generated goodwill;

 - undrawn distributions;

 - profits of the year not yet distributed; and

 - asset revaluations.

-In Hill J's view, the items that could be replaced with a deductible result were (p 4,390):
+In Hill J's view, the items that could be replaced with a deductible result were (at p 4,390):

-- contributed capital; - undrawn profit distributions; - advances made by partners; and - other funds which have actually been invested in the partnership and which the partners were entitled to withdraw. - 73.
-Hill J did not include "profits of the year not yet distributed" (i.e. current year income) as amounts able to be replaced.
-Hill J's view was that the types of amounts that could be replaced with a deductible result were funds which had actually been invested in the partnership and which the partners were entitled to withdraw at the time of the borrowing. - 74.
-In contrast, Hill J considered that undrawn distributions that have been allocated to partners, but not paid out (i.e. past years' profits), can be replaced with borrowings and the interest would be deductible.
+- contributed capital;

+- undrawn profit distributions;

+- advances made by partners; and

+- other funds that have actually been invested in the partnership and which the partners were entitled to withdraw.

+- 82. Hill J did not include "internally generated goodwill", "asset revaluations" and "profits of the year not yet distributed" (i.e. current year income) as amounts able to be replaced.
+Internally generated goodwill and asset revaluations are discussed later: see paragraphs 111-116 below.
+Hill J's view was that the types of amounts that could be replaced with a deductible result were funds that had actually been invested in the partnership and which the partners were entitled to withdraw at the time of the borrowing. - 83.
+In contrast, Hill J considered that undrawn distributions that have been allocated to partners, but not paid out (i.e. past years' profits) can be replaced with borrowings and the interest would be deductible.

-Application of the Roberts and Smith principle and the law on partnerships to current year income year income cannot, therefore, be an amount invested in the partnership by the partners.
+Application of the Roberts and Smith principle and the law on partnerships to current year income

+84. Partners do not have rights to current year income as it arises during the year, because it is partnership property.
+Profits are generally determined at the end of the year and, until this happens, the partners are not entitled to current year income.
+This means that any drawings taken from the partnership's current year income can only be a partner's anticipated share of the profits.
+Current year income cannot, therefore, be an amount invested in the partnership by the partners.
 As it is, in the Commissioner's opinion, essential for the Roberts and Smith replacement and repayment principle that the funds must be repaid to someone, there must be someone who has had an entitlement to them.
 Therefore, to be repayable, someone must have invested the funds in the income earning activity or business.
 Current year income has not been invested so the Roberts and Smith principle does not apply to it.